eu-digital-green-certificates/dgca-verification-center-ios/README.md

          public var isVerificationFailed: Bool
       }

-#### MultiTypeCertificate
+#### What are MultiType Certificates

-   Multi type certificate object is designed for holding certificate all applicable types in digitalCertificate field.
+   Multi type certificate object is designed for holding certificate of all applicable types in a digitalCertificate field.

       public class MultiTypeCertificate {